How to Make a Bean Tipi

 Step 10: Mulch

-This step is optional, but highly recommended.
+This step is highly recommended.
 Mulch will conserve moisture and discourage weeds.

 Use a light layer of fine mulch (like straw or shredded leaves) over your planting bed.
 You can add a thicker layer once the plants are up.